Welcome! Now You Can Leave!

 There are many reasons not to become a home health aide as well.
 The number one reason would be if you do not enjoy working with people.
 You need to have compassion and patience.

-Becoming a home health aide is steady work and there is will plenty of demand though the salary may be too low to meet your lifestyle and without advance training your opportunities for growth may be limited.
+Becoming a home health aide is steady work and there is will plenty of demand though the salary may be too low to meet your lifestyle and without advanced training your opportunities for growth may be limited.
 Make sure you weigh the pros and cons of becoming a home health aide.

 If you are not in good physical shape or have no tolerance or patience then you should look for another profession.